prismv/DB48X-on-DM42/doc/calc-help/constants.md

     12 SIG  UsMu='→NUM(CONVERT(ROUND(UBASE(ⒸUrMu*ⒸMu);-2);1_kg/mol))'  UrMu='ⒸUru'
 ```

-#### MC12 Molar Mass of carbon-12
+#### MC12 constant

-Since 1960, mole is the amount of substance of a system which contains
+Molar Mass of carbon-12.
+Since 1960, mole is the amount of substance of
-as many elementary entities as there are atoms in 12 gram of carbon-12.
+a system which contains as many elementary entities as there are atoms in
-Since 2019, the SI definition of mole changed such that the molar mass of
+12 gram of carbon-12.
+Since 2019, the SI definition of mole changed such
-carbone-12 remains nearly but no longer exactly 12 g/mol.
-For internal
+that the molar mass of carbone-12 remains nearly but no longer exactly
-consistency this value depends therefore on the mass unit `u` and is
+12 g/mol.
+For internal consistency this value depends therefore on the
-calculated by the following expression:
+mass unit `u` and is calculated by the following expression:
 ```rpl
     12 SIG MC12='CONVERT(12*ⒸMu;1_kg/mol)'
 ```